 - Here’s a fun and creative word work activities for Kinders.
-Sight Word Builders And Rocks Activity is a hands-on, interactive way to practice reading and spelling tsight words.
+Sight Word Builders And Rocks Activity is a hands-on, interactive way to practice reading and spelling sight words.

 - This sight word sticker center is quick and easy to set up.
 It’s good for independent group activity and easy to modify for different abilities.